licenseware/licenseware-sdk-v3/README.md

 ```
 The factory function is up to you to create it with the configurations you need.
+If you want just the default one you can do `from licenseware import get_kafka_consumer`.
 We are using a factory function for getting the confluent kafka consumer to reconnect in case the connection fails.